 Do not consider the merits of individuals but the office of the priests.
 If you do not look at merits, consider the merits of Peter and also of Paul in the same way you consider the merits of Elijah; they have handed on to us this sacrament which they received from the Lord Jesus.
 Visible fire was sent upon them to give them faith; in us who believe an invisible fire is at work.
 That visible fire was a sign, our invisible fire is for our instruction.

 Believe then that the Lord Jesus is present when he is invoked by the prayers of the priests.
 He said: Where two or three are gathered, there I am also.
 How much more does he give his loving presence where the Church is, where the sacraments are!

 You went down into the water.
 Remember what you said: “I believe in the Father and the Son and the Holy Spirit.”
 Not: “I believe in a greater, a lesser and a least.”
 You are committed by this spoken understanding of yours to believe the same of the Son as of the Father, and the same of the Holy Spirit as of the Son, with this one exception: you proclaim that you must believe in the cross of the Lord Jesus alone.

 St. Ambrose was the bishop of Milan, Italy who baptized St. Augustine in the second half of the 4th century AD.
-This excerpt on the power of the waters of baptism in the name of the Trinity, in the blood of the cross of Christ by the power of the Holy Spirit.
+This post focuses on the waters of the sacrament of baptism in the name of the Trinity, in the blood of the cross of Christ by the power of the Holy Spirit.
 It is an excerpt from his treatise On the Mysteries (nn.
 19-21, 24, 26-38: SC 25 bis, 164-170).
-It is used in the Roman Office of Readings on Wednesday of the 15th week in ordinary time.
+It is used in the Roman Office of Readings on Wednesday of the fifteenth (15th) week in ordinary time.
 The accompanying biblical reading is taken from 1 Kings, 21:1-29, the story of Ahab and Jezebel taking Naboth’s vineyard.